(also: Luis Manuel Augusto; Luis M. S. Augusto)

-I am also interested in knowledge representation, cognitive modeling conceived both narrowly (symbolic & connectionist models) and broadly (e.g., mental representation [in, say, Aristotle]), & unconscious cognition.
+Hence, I am also (very) interested in knowledge representation and reasoning, knowledge engineering, namely as (formal) ontology, cognitive modeling conceived both narrowly (symbolic & connectionist models) and broadly (e.g., mental representation [in, say, Aristotle]), & unconscious cognition.

 List of publications and links thereto.

 · A two-volume work on computational logic is underway.
-Volume 1 is out (in College Publications, London); volume 2 is underway.
-This second volume will be largely based on formal semantics.
-(I am looking for funding.)
+Volume 1 is already published (in College Publications, London).
+The second volume will be largely based on formal semantics.

 Conferences, talks, etc.